Post-Covid: from mass tourism to space tourism

 Undoubtedly, these notions refer to current trends towards ecology, minimalism and well-being.
 With the global Covid-19 pandemic, there has been a general awareness of over-consumption.
 As a result, travel is being seen in a different light, with an interest in local tourism, whether within the country of origin or in the immediate environment.
 There has also been a boom in outdoor activities : tree climbing, hiking, etc., which confirms the growing struggle against mass tourism.

 In addition, there is a real interest in transparency,authenticity and locality.
-Tourism is therefore reinventing itself with more human and gentler forms.
-Indeed, visitors are looking fornew experiences, rich in meaning and which allow them to create links with the inhabitants.
+Tourism is therefore reinventing itself with more human and gentler forms .
+Indeed, visitors are looking for new experiences that are rich in meaning and that enable them to create links with the inhabitants.
 Thus, there is a real emphasis on heritage through the praise of know-how, crafts and the various regional and territorial identities.

 Space and privacy for tomorrow's tourism

 According to Jean-François Rial, CEO of the tour operator Voyageurs du monde since 1996, one of the largest French travel agencies, "95% of the world's tourists visit 5% of the planet".
 This impressive figure confirms the exclusive attractiveness of certain regions of the world to the detriment of other less-developed territories with strong tourist potential.
-The trend is therefore towards the consideration of new tourist areas, the development of which would enable the upgrading of municipalities through job creation, social development and an economic revival of the territory.
+The trend is therefore towards the consideration of new tourist areas, whose development would allow the upgrading of municipalities through job creation, social development and an economic revival of the territory .

-We are witnessing a new relationship with time and space, in which reconnection with oneself, the relationship with others and theexperience of immersion are privileged.
-Indeed, more and more travellers need to isolate themselves far from the crowds in order to relax and enjoy the moment.
-They are looking for less popular destinations, sometimes even in preserved sites, allowing real relaxation and a return to the essential.
+We are witnessing a new relationship with time and space, in which reconnection with oneself, the relationship with others and the experience of immersion are privileged.
+Indeed, more and more travellers need to isolate themselves far from the crowds in order to relax and enjoy the present moment.
+They are therefore looking for less popular destinations, sometimes even in preserved sites, allowing real relaxation and a return to the essential.